 Tools to Build a Larger Audience (Optional)

 This one is optional as it is more advanced and is about building a long term audience.
 There are tools like Google Keyword planner that are free.
-You can always pay for tools like this one too.

 These tools research how many people are searching for the topic you cover each month.
 If you’re uploading to YouTube, use Google and YouTube keyword research tools.
 If your are promoting via Instagram or Pinterest, try hashtag tools and keyword tools for those networks.